 "Where you have some cover that will position the bass for you, it's tough to beat flippin' and pitching a soft plastic bait like a Chigger Craw or the new Berkley Havoc Pit Boss.
 I like baits with plenty of appendages and lots of flapping action.
 I think the bass are targeting bluegill at this time of year, and that flapping action really seems to turn them on.
 It creates a reaction bite."

 When he wants to cover a little more water, Lintner picks up a buzzbait, like the 3/8-ounce Boogerman or Omega Baits Alpha Shad.

 "I cast the buzzbait to cover and vary my speed until I find out what they want.
 One of the things I really like about the Alpha Shad is that it works well at any retrieve speed.
 It's got double blades that allow you to work it fast or just crawl it across the surface."

 If there's not a lot of cover where he's fishing, Lintner mixes in a big wakebait, like the 6.4-inch Jackall Mikey.

 Once the water temperature starts to fall just a little is when I like the wakebait," he says.
 "You'll find some big bass in the shallows that just love a big meal like that."

 Marty Robinson goes vertical

-Elite pro Marty Robinson of South Carolina will be fishing his first Classic in 2012.
-His favorite offbeat tactic for late summer bass is different from those of Faircloth and Lintner in several ways and should prove productive on heavily pressured waters that require a finesse approach.
+Elite pro and three-time Classic qualifier Marty Robinson of South Carolina has a different favorite late summer tactic than those of Faircloth and Lintner in several ways and should prove productive on heavily pressured waters that require a finesse approach.

 "The later you get in the summer — especially with clear, falling water — the more bass start to suspend," Robinson explains.
 "That's when I like to concentrate on vertical structure like tall brushpiles or concrete pilings."